adamggrim/textwarp/README.md

 │ │ └── variants.py: Sets used across the package for variants and input
 │ ├── data/
 │ │ ├── contraction_expansion/
+│ │ │ ├── whatcha/
+│ │ │ │ ├── are_words.json: Lists words indicating "are" for "whatcha" disambiguation
+│ │ │ │ └── have_words.json: Lists words indicating "have" for "whatcha" disambiguation
 │ │ │ ├── ambiguous_contractions.json: Lists contractions with multiple possible expansions
 │ │ │ └── unambiguous_contractions_map.json: Maps each contraction to a single expansion
 │ │ ├── entity_casing/